tf198/plodis/README.rst

 :Hashes:
    Not implemented.
 :List:
-   Full coverage up to 2.0.0 plus LINSERT.
+   Full 2.6.0 coverage except for LTRIM.
 :Sets:
    Not implemented.
 :Sorted Sets: